FAQ for Minors

 If you know, suspect, or receive information indicating that a minor has been abused or neglected or is otherwise unsafe, you must report it.
 Information on signs of abuse and neglect is available in the Standards for Interacting with Minors.

 If you have any suspicion that a child has been abused or neglected, report it---even when you have doubts, it is better to report your suspicions than to ignore them.
-If you encounter a situation in which you are uncertain or feel uncomfortable, contact Security, who can assist you in determining what to do.
-In addition, you can access training on child abuse and reporting by contacting EOD at (626) 395-6382 or JPL Human Resources at (818) 354-7506
+If you encounter a situation in which you are uncertain or feel uncomfortable, contact Campus Security:

 Training Requirements